stratusadv/dandy/docs/getting_started/how_dandy_helps.md

 Dandy brings the framework approach to using AI (specifically LLM's) that allows for people to write efficiently and structure AI interactions easily and consistently.

-All of the parts of Dandy provide clear opportunities to "get it right the first time" stripping away a lot of difficulty of working with AI and in turn writing poorly optimized LLM interactions.
+All the parts of Dandy provide clear opportunities to "get it right the first time" stripping away a lot of difficulty of working with AI and in turn writing poorly optimized LLM interactions.
 On the execution side we are able to apply pre- & post-processing to everything that happens allowing for optimization the developers are not responsible for.

-Beyond token usage, Dandy has a lot of custom error handling and self-recovery that drastically increases the reliability of AI interactions producing the desired results with less variability.
+Beyond token usage, Dandy has a lot of custom error handling and self-recovery that drastically increases the reliability of AI interactions, producing the desired results with less variability.
 This in itself is crucial to building value-driven AI interactions which in turn require less iteration on both development and processing, which substantially contributes to token use reduction.

+## Creating More Options

+Dandy's framework approach enables developers to effectively use a wider range of model sizes and quantization that require less computational resources while maintaining high-quality outputs.

+This optimization allows teams to work with more efficient AI models per task easily, creating a potential of energy and cost savings up to a factor of three times (based on parameter count and quantization).

+This is especially valuable for:
+- Small-to-medium-sized companies with limited AI infrastructure
+- Individual developers working on personal hardware
+- Teams in regions with restricted access to cloud computing resources or energy
+- Educational institutions teaching AI development
+- Startups operating with constrained computing budgets

+The framework's efficient token usage and optimization features mean you can achieve professional results even when using smaller, more accessible models and quantization levels.

 ## Reducing Token Usage is Critical